gtvj/gtvj.github.io/_posts/2019-10-30-what-being-a-manager-taught-me-about-myself.md

 I left that job for a policy specialist role.
 This was a demanding role and I quickly established myself as an effective person that could be counted upon.
 I was almost always the last person in the building at night - but that was OK because I was doing something that resonated with me.
 I thrived in this role, as I did with my next two policy roles.

-Yet, about four years later I was convinced by the head of my team to take on line management responsibility for a couple of great people - both of whom are still friends of mine.
-Within weeks I was just as unhappy and decided to move on as soon as I could, promising myself that I would not take a management job again.
+Yet, about four years later I was convinced by the head of my team to take on line management responsibility again.
+Within weeks I was just as unhappy and decided to move on as soon as I could, promising myself that I would never take a management job again.

 What followed was a long process of identifying exactly what makes me tick and roles that are well aligned to those strengths.
 For me, that is software development and I've spent more than a decade of work and study to become the best developer I can be.
 My aim is to be among the best developers in the industry.